Return to top

 • Make sure your egg is at room temperature – this prevents the batter from tasting too eggy.

-• To make these pancakes gluten-free, sub the flour for gluten-free flour.
+• To make these pancakes gluten-free, substitute 1-to-1 gluten-free flour for the all-purpose flour.

-• To make these pancakes dairy-free, sub the butter with light tasting oil or a vegan butter.
+• To make these pancakes dairy-free, replace the butter with a light oil, vegan butter, or coconut oil.

-• Pancake batter can be made 24hrs before using and stored in an airtight container in the fridge.
+• Pancake batter can be made up to 24 hours ahead of time.
+Once mixed up, store it in an airtight container in the fridge.

 Nutrition